Italo Nuovo Trasporto Viaggiatori: Background

 Italian ticket prices have fallen considerably since NTV's commencement of services in 2012; by 2019, the company had achieved a lower cost per available seat-km than most budget airlines, helping the company take market share from competing air routes.
 Just as NTV's customer numbers grew rapidly in its initial five years, Italian demand for high-speed rail travel in general has doubled in the same time period.
 Specifically, rail operators' market share of the Rome – Milan route has increased from 36% in 2008 to an estimated 80% in 2018, while airline's share has dropped from 50% to just 14% between the same dates.

 By the late 2010s, NTV was considering launching services outside of Italy; Luca Cordero di Montezemolo, the company's chairman, has stated that possibly future markets for the firm include Spain, Germany and the United Kingdom.
 According to Giuricin, the future of such ambitions on the part of NTV and other private operators is dependent upon the establishment of an appropriate, stable, and clear regulatory environment, particularly in regards to track access charges.

 In October 2023, Mediterranean Shipping Company (MSC) acquired a 50% stake in Italo.

+In July 2026, Italo signed a contract worth approximately €3 billion with Siemens Mobility for 26 high-speed trains, with an option for 14 more, as part of its planned expansion into Germany.
+The company planned to begin operating 50 daily services connecting 18 German cities by mid-2028, with routes linking Munich to Cologne and Dortmund, and Munich to Berlin and Hamburg.